kailey-nieves/MDEF-Website-Repository/docs/Term2/Remixing-Materials-.01.md

 Process:

-1. select ingredients
+1. selected the ingredients

-2. weight & write quantities
+2. weighted & wrote quantities

-3. prepare frame with fabric
+3. prepared the frame with fabric

-4. pour water slowly into powder (biopolymer)
+4. poured water slowly into powder (biopolymer)

-6. cook at mid fire 10/15 mins or till boiling point and turn it down add plasticizer (glycerin/oil) & antibacterial (vinegar or essential oil)
+6. cooked it at mid fire 10/15 mins or till boiling point and turn it down add plasticizer (glycerin/oil) & antibacterial (vinegar or essential oil)

-7. add additives
+7. added the additives

-8. pour in frame
+8. poured mix in the frame

-9. leave it dry completely (to avoid shrinkage)
+9. left it dry completely (to avoid shrinkage)

-10. remove from frame
+10. removed it from frame

 The egg shells are almost entirely made of calcium carbonate.
 The shell also has a thin outermost coating called the bloom or cuticle that helps keep out bacteria and dust.
 For me, I chose to work w/ egg shells because we cooked them a lot in my house so it is a waste that is constant.
 But, it too works as fertilizer for plants and for unclogging drains, so if they decomposed they could be usefull.
 Agar Agar is a renewable resource derived from red macro algae and it is local since you can localize them in spanish coasts.
 Works as a fertilizer, it is compostable & it's industrial use: gastronomy, medicine, farmaceutic.